TrickLogo

 Sometimes environment variables affect the Trick build and can cause it to fail.
 If you find one that isn't listed here, please create an issue and we'll add it to the list.

-JAVA_HOME # Trick and Maven will use JAVA_HOME to build the GUIs instead of javac in PATH if it is set.
+JAVA_HOME # Trick and Maven will use JAVA_HOME to build the GUIs instead of Javac in PATH if it is set.

 TRICK_HOME # This variable is optional but may cause a Trick build to fail if it is set to the wrong directory.